uclahs-cds/pipeline-call-mtSNV/README.md

   - [References](#references)

 ## Overview
-This nextflow pipeline takes an aligned bam file as input and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and subsequently calls variants.
+This nextflow pipeline takes an aligned BAM file as input and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and subsequently calls variants.
 It can use be used in single sample and tumor-normal paired mode.
 Paired mode gives an addtional heteroplasmy comparison.
 ___

 ## Flow Diagram